andrewcb/swiftemplate/README.md

 ### Directives

-swiftemplate directives take up one line each, and start with the characters `%%`; there may not be any other content on the line other than whitespace.
+Swiftemplate directives take up one line each, and start with the characters `%%`; there may not be any other content on the line other than whitespace.
 The directives are:

 | Directives | Description |
 | --- | --- |